paulburgess1357/Competitive-Programming/README.md

 # Competitive-Programming
 The following is a collection of competitive programming notes and code.
-The repo closely follows the chapter structure from the book *Guide to Competitive Programming 2nd Edition by Antti Laaksonen*.
+The repo closely follows the chapter structure from the book *Guide to Competitive Programming 2nd Edition* by Antti Laaksonen.
 However, the sources of the notes can come from a variety of places.
 The primary source of the notes is listed at the top of each section.

 ## Chapter 2:
 ### 2.1 : Language Features